Skip to content

 • Operations concept — How to operate work-buddy — MCP gateway, sessions, Python environment

-• Agent Sessions reference — Session ID setup, agent directories, Python conda environment, and Poetry dependency management
+• Agent Sessions reference — Session ID setup, agent directories, the uv-managed Python environment, and uv dependency management

 • MCP Gateway directions — How to discover and call MCP gateway capabilities — the primary interface for agents